cloud-gov/cg-site/content/docs/help.md

 You should not include any passwords or sensitive environment variables in your email (we don't need them to help you, and you should keep them protected).

-### Report a security issue
+### Report a vulnerability

-We welcome vulnerability reports [according to our vulnerability disclosure policy](https://18f.gsa.gov/vulnerability-disclosure-policy/), which includes specific contact information for reports.
+We welcome vulnerability reports [according to our vulnerability disclosure policy](https://18f.gsa.gov/vulnerability-disclosure-policy/), which includes how to best contact us for this kind of information.

 ### Questions from the public and industry

 If you have a question that isn't on behalf of a U.S. government organization (such as if you're a member of the public or representing a company), we invite you to post your question [publicly as an issue on GitHub](https://github.com/18F/cg-site/issues/new) (requires a free GitHub account), so that we can write an answer available to everyone.
 If you prefer not to post publicly, you can email [cloud-gov-inquiries@gsa.gov](mailto:cloud-gov-inquiries@gsa.gov).

-### Are you interested in working on cloud.gov?
+### Interested in working on or contributing to cloud.gov?

-Check out [Joining 18F](https://pages.18f.gov/joining-18f/) if you'd like to join 18F, or talk to us in [18F's public DevOps chat channel](https://chat.18f.gov/) about how to collaborate.
+Check out [Joining 18F](https://pages.18f.gov/joining-18f/) if you'd like to join 18F, or talk to us in [18F's public DevOps chat channel](https://chat.18f.gov/) about how to collaborate, including how to contribute to [our open source work]({{< relref "docs/ops/repos.md" >}}).